 How can you find out how many domain controllers are needed?
 You can use performance monitoring on your domain controllers to determine existing authentication traffic.
-Windows Server 2019 includes the KDC AS Requests performance counter.
+Windows Server 2016 and above includes the KDC AS Requests performance counter.
 You can use this counter to determine how much of a domain controller's load is due to initial Kerberos authentication.
 It's important to remember that authentication for a Windows Hello for Business key trust deployment does not affect Kerberos authentication - it remains unchanged.

 Consider a controlled environment where there are 1000 client computers and the authentication load of these 1000 client computers is evenly distributed across 10 domain controllers in the environment.
 The Kerberos AS requests load would look something like the following: